andrewsleigh/fab-slider/3d-parts/v1/gantry/readme.md

 ### 3D-printed gantry

-The bottom side (on the right) shows the support still to be removed where the D-ring camera screw sits.
+The bottom side (on the right) shows the printing support still to be removed where the D-ring camera screw sits.

-The coverplate is a separate piece not show here.
+The coverplate is a separate piece not shown here.

 ![gantry-3d-print-top-and-bottom.jpg](gantry-3d-print-top-and-bottom.jpg)

 ### Laser-cut gantry

-The two main parts are simply glued together, with the cover plate screwed on afterwards.
+The two main parts are simply glued together, with the cover plate screwed on after the D-ring screw has been placed in its cavity.

 ![gantry-laser-cut-top-and-bottom.jpg](gantry-laser-cut-top-and-bottom.jpg)